 When the weather cools off and you can’t spend as much time outside, it can be hard to keep any child occupied with indoor activities.
 As a parent of a child with autism, it can be especially difficult to find new pastimes that are entertaining, not overwhelming.
 To help you find the perfect balance, we’re talking about three of our favorite sensory-friendly indoor activities you can do with your child.
 As always, you know your child best, so you’ll likely want to modify these activities to fit their individual needs.

 At-Home Sensory Activities

 Seeing a play is a great way to get out of the house, and most cities offer special, sensory-friendly performances.
-These shows keep the lights on, lower the sound, and alter the production to avoid jarring sounds, strobe lights, and spot lights.
+These shows keep the lights on, lower the sound, and alter the production to avoid jarring sounds, strobe lights, and spotlights.
 Some shows reduce noise even further by asking audience members to wave or flap their arms instead of clapping.
-Most theaters that offer sensory performances also provide a break room for children and families to use if the show becomes too overwhelming.
-Look for “sensory friendly plays near me” to see opportunities in your neck of the woods!
+Most theaters that offer sensory-friendly play performances also provide a break room for children and families to use if the show becomes too overwhelming.
+Look for “sensory-friendly plays near me” to see opportunities in your neck of the woods!

 Contact us at Trumpet to learn more about helping your child find engaging and meaningful pastimes.